 Georges Ugeux is the Chairman & CEO of Galileo Global Advisors LLC, a firm he founded in 2003 to offer CEOs, Boards of Directors and governments independent advice on international business development, restructuring, compliance, and mergers and acquisitions.
 Galileo’s main focus has been advisory services in Europe and Asia, with a particular expertise in emerging markets like India and China.
 More recently, a series of assignments led Galileo to deepen its knowledge of climate change initiatives, including ESG investments.

-Prior to founding Galileo, Georges Ugeux joined the New York Stock Exchange in September 1996, as Group Executive Vice President, International & Research.
+Prior to Galileo, Mr. Ugeux was the Group Executive Vice President, International & Research, at the New York Stock Exchange.
 He built and managed the Exchange’s International Group and, during his tenure, spearheaded the listing of 308 companies from 43 countries, out of the 470 non-US companies listed on the NYSE with an aggregate value of $2.7 trillion.
-During that same period, the NYSE international trading moved from 40 to 140 million shares a day.
+During that same period, the NYSE’s international trading moved from 40 to 140 million shares per day.